TcuMata25/RickData.GitHub.io-/index.md

 $1.24 Million was spent on DoorDash in 2018 <br>
 Income levels can explain 67% of the spending variance <br>
-Growth was constant, with an average of 183 new customers per month.
-November & December were the slowest months, and January showed the most increase. <br>
+Growth was constant, with an average of 183 new customers per month.<br>

 ---
 #### [Education Project]()